widdowquinn/pyani/README.md

 pyani plot C_blochmannia_ANIm 1 -v --formats png,pdf
 ```

-will place `.pdf` and `.png` format output in the `C_blochmannia_ANIm` output directory for the run wuth ID 1, generated above.
+will place `.pdf` and `.png` format output in the `C_blochmannia_ANIm` output directory for the run with ID 1, generated above.
 Five heatmaps are generated:

 - percentage identity
 - percentage coverage (for both query and subject)